 - Current Year: Redshirt Junior

 Odds are, you haven’t seen Musgrave for a while.
-He played his most recent football game in early September against Fresno State.
-Through the season’s first two games, he was on a torrid pace, with 11 catches for 169 yards and a touchdown over that stretch.
+He played his most recent football game in early September of 2022 against Fresno State.
+Through the year’s first two games, he was on a torrid pace, with 11 catches for 169 yards and a touchdown over that stretch.
 But a knee injury suffered at the end of the Fresno State game took away his season.

 That knee injury likely took away the elite production that we’d been hoping to see from Musgrave.
 2021 was previously his career-best season, with 22 catches for 304 yards.
 We’ll have to use our imagination with how great his 2022 could have been.
 Luckily, it’s easy to let the imagination run with the tools that Musgrave possesses.

-Musgrave — the nephew of former NFL QB and long-time NFL coach Bill Musgrave — was a Feldman Freak this summer, with several numbers telling of potentially elite athleticism.
+Musgrave — the nephew of former NFL QB and long-time NFL coach Bill Musgrave — was a Feldman Freak in the summer of 2022, with several numbers telling of potentially elite athleticism.
 Among those numbers: a 4.51 40-yard dash, a 36.5″ vertical, a 10’2″ broad jump, and a 4.21 agility time.